 in operation.23

 A significant design change in many advanced reactors is the use of non-water coolants, which allows safer lower pressures even at higher operating temperatures that increase the efficiency of electricity production, and which changes the nuclear reaction conditions.
-Water moderates, or slows down, the neutrons in the reactor, which (counterintuitively) increases the likelihood that more fission reactions will occur when neutrons collide with uranium atoms.
-Consequently, water-cooled reactors require less uranium.
-In the absence of water, sustaining the nuclear chain reaction requires either (1) adding an alternative moderator, such as graphite;24 or (2) increasing the concentration of uranium in the reactor core, in what is called a “fast” reactor.
-Fast reactors can utilize more of the uranium and extract up to 70 times more energy per unit of fuel than in moderated reactors.25
+Water moderates, or slows down, the neutrons in the reactor, which (counterintuitively) increases the likelihood that more fission reactions will occur when neutrons collide with atoms of the isotope uranium-235.
+In the absence of a water moderator, sustaining the nuclear chain reaction requires either (1) adding an alternative neutron moderator, such as graphite;24 or (2) increasing the concentration of uranium-235 in the reactor fuel, in what is called a “fast” reactor.
+Fast reactors use higher energy neutrons from fission to split both uranium-235 and uranium-238 atoms, and can utilize more of the uranium and extract up to 70 times more energy per unit of fuel than moderated reactors.25

 Table 1 summarizes the many advanced nuclear plant options under development today.
 In this table,